Dr. Oz’s Ultimate Pancake Test + Stedman Graham’s Life Advice | Dr. Oz | S10 | Ep 139 | Full Episode

 Back to chicken.

-We're staying a little insane for territory.
+I'm staying in a little and safe for Terrafrida.

-So I want to tell everyone at home and you guys, something that's really cool about this specific recipe that I love is you have that balsamic vinegar inclusion.
+So I want to tell everyone at home and you guys something that's really cool about this specific recipe that I love is you have that balsamic vinegar inclusion.

 And when it reduces down, when you're letting some of the water go away, it becomes much sweeter.